Theragatha - The Verses of the Senior Monks

 Following his instructions,

-You can gain the sorrowless state."
+you can gain the sorrowless state.”

-They laid down their swords and weapons.
+they laid down their swords and weapons.

-Some refrained from their deeds,
+Some refrained from their former deeds,

-While others chose the going-forth.
+while others chose the going-forth.

-And being wise, with joyful hearts, happy, their spiritual faculties complete,
+Elated, happy, their faculties complete,

-They realised the state of nibbāna, the unconditioned.
+they realized the state of extinguishment, the unconditioned.

-726While he was sitting alone
+as he was seated alone

-727"Following what system
+727“Following what procedure,

-What vow, what conduct,
+what observance, what conduct,

-Without harming anyone else?
+without harming anyone else?

 728The faculties of human beings

-Can lead to both welfare and harm.
+can lead to both welfare and harm.

 Unguarded they lead to harm;

-Guarded they lead to welfare.
+guarded they lead to welfare.

 729By protecting the faculties,

-Taking care of the faculties,
+taking care of the faculties,

 I can do what I need to do for myself

-Without harming anyone else.
+without harming anyone else.

 730If your eye wanders

-Among sights without check,
+among sights without check,

-Not seeing the danger,
+not seeing the danger,

-You’re not freed from suffering.
+you’re not freed from suffering.

 731If your ear wanders

-Among sounds without check,
+among sounds without check,

-Not seeing the danger,
+not seeing the danger,

-You’re not freed from suffering.
+you’re not freed from suffering.

 732If, not seeing the escape,

-You indulge in smell,
+you indulge in a smell,

-You’re not freed from suffering,
+you’re not freed from suffering,

-Being infatuated by smells.
+being besotted by smells.

 733Recollecting the sour,

-And the sweet and the bitter,
+the sweet and the bitter,

-Captivated by craving for taste,
+captivated by craving for taste,

-You don’t understand the heart.
+you don’t understand the heart.

 734Recollecting lovely

-And pleasurable touches,
+and pleasurable touches,

-Full of desire, you experience
+full of desire, you experience

-Many kinds of suffering because of lust.
+many kinds of suffering because of lust.

 735Unable to protect

-The mind from such mental phenomena,
+the mind from such thoughts,

-Because of all five.
+because of all five.

 736This body is full of pus and blood,

-But cunning people decorate it
+but cunning people decorate it

-Like a lovely painted casket.
+like a lovely painted casket.

 737You don’t understand that

-Like a razor smeared all over with honey.
+like a razor’s edge smeared with honey.

 738Full of lust for the sight of a woman,

-For the voice and the smells of a woman,
+for the voice and the smells of a woman,

-For a woman’s touch,
+for a woman’s touch,

-You experience many kinds of suffering.
+you experience many kinds of suffering.

 739All of a woman’s streams

-Flow from five to five.
+flow from five to five.

 Whoever, being energetic,

-Is able to curb these,
+is able to curb these,

-740Purposeful and firm in Dhamma,
+740purposeful and firm in principle,

-Thinking, "This is not to be done",
+thinking, “This ought not be done”,

 742Whatever is meaningful,

-Let one undertake and practice that:
+let one undertake and follow that:

-This is the best happiness.
+this is the best happiness.

 744Just as a strong person when building

-Knocks out a peg with a peg,
+knocks out a peg with a peg,

-So the skilful person
+so the skillful person

-Knocks out the faculties with the faculties.
+knocks out the faculties with the faculties.

-745Developing faith, energy, samādhi
+745Developing faith, energy, immersion,

-Mindfulness, and wisdom;
+mindfulness, and wisdom;

-Destroying the five with the five,
+destroying the five with the five,

-746Purposeful and firm in Dhamma,
+746Purposeful and firm in principle,

-Having fulfilled in every respect
+having fulfilled in every respect

-The instructions spoken by the Buddha,
+the instructions spoken by the Buddha,

-That person prospers in happiness.
+that person prospers in happiness.”

 Telakāni

-747For a long time, unfortunately,
+747For a long time, sadly,

-Though I ardently contemplated the Dhamma,
+though I keenly contemplated the teaching,

-I didn’t have peace of mind;
+I gained no peace of mind.

-So I asked ascetics and holy men:
+So I asked this of ascetics and brahmins:

-Whose attainment culminates in the deathless?
+Whose attainment culminates in freedom from death?

-To understand the highest goal?
+to understand the ultimate goal?

 749I was hooked inside,

-Like a fish swallowing bait;
+like a fish gulping bait;

-Bound like the demon Vepaciti
+bound like the titan Vepaciti

-In Mahinda’s trap.
+in Mahinda’s trap.

-750Dragging it along, I’m not freed
+750Dragging it along, I’m not free

-From grief and lamentation.
+from grief and lamentation.

 Who will free me from bonds in the world,

-So that I may know awakening?
+so that I may know awakening?

-751What ascetic or holy man
+751What ascetic or brahmin

 Whose teaching do I accept

-To wash away old age and death?
+to sweep away old age and death?

 752Tied up with uncertainty and doubt,

-Secured by the power of pride,
+secured by the power of aggression,

-Rigid as a mind overcome by anger;
+stiff as a mind beset by anger;

-The arrow of covetousness,
+the arrow of covetousness,

-753Propelled by the bow of craving,
+753propelled by the bow of craving,

-Is stuck in my twice-fifteen ribs —
+is stuck in my twice-fifteen ribcage—

-See how it stands in my breast,
+see how it stands in my breast,

-Breaking my strong heart.
+breaking my strong heart.

 754Speculative views are not abandoned,

-They are sharpened by memories and intentions;
+they are sharpened by memories and intentions;

-And pierced by this I tremble,
+and pierced by this I tremble,

-With its six sense-fields of contact.
+with its six sense-fields of contact.

 756I don’t see a healer

-Without a lance
+without a lance

-Or some other blade.
+or some other blade.

 757Without knife or wound,

-Who will pull out this dart,
+who will pull out this dart

-That is stuck inside me,
+that’s stuck inside me,

-Without harming any part of my body?
+without harming any part of my body?

 758He really would be the Lord of the Dhamma,

-The best one to cure the damage of poison;
+the best one to cure the damage of poison;

-When I had fallen into deep waters,
+when I have fallen into deep waters,

 759I’ve plunged into a lake,

-And I can’t wash off the mud and dirt,
+and I can’t wash off the mud and dirt.

-It’s full of fraud, jealousy, pride,
+It’s full of fraud, jealousy, aggression,

-And dullness and drowsiness.
+and dullness and drowsiness.

 760Like a thunder-cloud of restlessness,

-Like a rain-cloud of fetters;
+like a rain cloud of fetters;

 761The streams flow everywhere;

-A weed springs up and remains;
+a weed springs up and remains.

 Who will block the streams?